 - Eating a well-balanced diet with limited caffeine and alcohol intake.

 There is no diagnostic test that exists currently that diagnoses fibromyalgia.
 Instead, the diagnosis is decided based on the person’s symptoms.
-One of the main symptoms is widespread pain upper and lower body that has been ongoing for at least three months.
+One of the main symptoms is widespread pain in the upper and lower body that has been ongoing for at least three months.
 Check out the NHS website or Mayo clinic for further information on fibromyalgia diagnosis.
-In summary, the diagnosis is based upon symptoms rather than a specific test blood or scans, for example.
+In summary, the diagnosis is based upon symptoms rather than a specific test bloods or scans, for example.

 It is not completely certain why people develop fibromyalgia, but it is thought that the Central Nervous System (CNS) is heavily involved.
 The CNS is responsible for sending pain signals around the body when an injury has occurred.
 It is a way of alerting the body to an injury or harmful stimulus.